Last Updated on October 21, 2020 by marvin v

-To put it simply, you can make jam by boiling down any fruit extract to a spreadable consistency – a soft ball stage which is about 112-116°C or 85°Brix.
-Do tweaks along the line.
-Add sugar and adjust pH to meet set standard.
+To put it simply, you can make fruit jam by boiling down any fruit extract to a spreadable consistency – a soft ball stage which is about 112-116°C or 85°Brix.
+Do tweaks through the process.
+Add sugar and adjust pH to meet the set standard.

-The unit of measure °Brix means 1 gram sugar per 100 ml aqueous solution.
-Pretty straightforward that 85% sugar equates to 85°Brix at 25°C.
+The unit of measure °Brix means 1 gram sugar per 100 ml of aqueous solution.
+It’s pretty straightforward.
+The 85% sugar equates to 85°Brix at 25°C.

 Pineapple is the easiest to start with.
 The probability of failure is minimal.
 I couldn’t imagine how anyone could fail.
 At rare ripe maturity, pineapple has enough pectin and acid to support gelatinization.

 You heard it right!
-Don’t add water.
+You don’t have to add water.
 Why add if it has to evaporate later.
 Adding sugar and tartaric acid could be skipped too.

-Quality control among batches would be erratic.
+Quality control among batches can be erratic.
 I hope, you won’t mind subtle changes.
 It’s healthier but might be off the standard.
-It’s fine, just name it “pineapple spread.”
+It’s alright.
+Just name it “pineapple spread.”

 Selling fresh pineapples is probably better.
 Easy money for less cost and effort.
-Good point!
-However, you need a backup in case things didn’t go as planned.
+Yet, you need a backup in case things didn’t go as planned.

-After few days, all unsold pineapples are perhaps overripe.
-They fall below the criteria, reduce pectin content and weaker acidity.
+After a few days, all unsold pineapples are perhaps overripe.
+They have low pectin content and have weak acidity.
 The two attributes diminish as the fruit ripens.

 The same is true for other fruits such as overripe mangoes and guyabano.
 You can get a spreadable consistency even without adding anything.
 Even more so if you add extra sugar and pectin.

-Yellow pineapple is attractive and you want the jam to be as pleasing.
+Yellow pineapple is attractive.
+You want the jam to be as pleasing.
 Ironically, the result you got after is brown.
-It is not totally awful, but not the product you imagined.
+It’s not totally bad, but not the product you imagined.

 Well, it boils down to timing.
-Less cooking time, less color changes.
+Less cooking time, fewer color changes.

-By leisurely stirring the juice mixture over a low-medium heated pan, you are giving more time for browning reaction to occur.
+By leisurely stirring the juice mixture over a low-medium heated pan, you’re giving more time for browning reaction to occur.

 The longer you cook, the darker it gets.

-Thus, practice cooking over a high but manageable heat.
+Thus, practice cooking over high but manageable heat.
 Burnt is worse than brown colored.